metahkg/metahkg-docs-legacy/content/docker/setup/env.md

 # .env

 port=3000
-# port for the whole app
+# port that the whole thing runs on

 MONGO_PORT=30000
 # mongodb port